Skip to main content

 This option uses all available sub-assemblies (nested BOMs) so that you will be assembling from the smallest components.

-Bill of Materials Selection
+Bill of Materials Selection - Kitting

-This grid will show all the BOMs that are on this selected Product.
 Select which BOM the Work Order should use as the blueprint for assembling this Product.
-Will also show the maximum quantity that can be assembled for each BOM combination.
+Each BOM will also show the maximum quantity that can be assembled for each BOM combination given the current inventory levels and the Allocation Method.

 • Bill of Material name